Undergraduate Student Employment Opportunities

 Fall 2017: Applications are currently being accepted.
 For consideration, please complete the APPLICATION in its entirety.
 Deliver your completed application to Armstrong Hall’s First-Year Engineering Operations Center (ARMS B122).First-Year Engineering Operations Center - Armstrong Hall, Room B122, E-mail: email@example.com

 Graduate Teaching Assistant

 Graduate Teaching Assistants help ENE faculty with instruction and instructional material development for First-Year Engineering courses.
 Duties range from lecturing, course material development, maintaining course management software, holding office hours, grading, mentoring Undergraduate TAs, and other duties as assigned.

-The application process for the 2014-15 academic year is CLOSED.
-For future consideration, please fill out completely the position application and print it out.
-Attach an up-to-date CV/Resume and deliver it to the collection envelope/drop box in Armstrong Hall's first-year advising office (Rm 1300).
-Only complete applications WITH CV/resumes will be considered.
-Decisions on hiring are typically made in early April, and continue until all available positions are filled.
+Applications are accepted throughout the semester on an adhoc basis.
+Priority is given to applications for the Fall semester that are received by APRIL 1.
+For consideration, please print your completed APPLICATION.
+Attach an up-to-date CV/Resume and deliver it to the collection drop box in Armstrong Hall's First-Year Engineering Operations Center (Rm.
+B-122).
+Only complete applications with CV/resumes are considered.
+Preference given to PhD students and early program Master students.
+Typically, hiring decisions are made in early April, and continue until all available positions are filled.